 Anything that can be affordably outsourced should.

-I find that most people grossly undervalue their time especially when it comes in the form of sweat equity.
+I find that most people grossly undervalue their time, especially when it comes to the form of sweat equity.
 Even if you aren’t yet paying yourself, I find it helpful to put a dollar value to your time that is at least your market rate.
 Then use that to justify building in-house versus outsourcing.

-I migrated my last company’s infrastructure to Amazon EC2 which was a huge leap over hosting our own servers but it still took quite a bit of work to keep running.
-With my latest startup, I immediately got on heroku.
-While comparatively more expensive than running directly on EC2, heroku seamlessly handles scaling, deployments, and configuration which frees up more of my time to work on core tasks.
+I migrated my last company’s infrastructure to Amazon EC2 which was a huge leap over hosting our servers, but it still took quite a bit of work to keep running.
+With my latest startup, I immediately got on Heroku.
+While comparatively more expensive than running directly on EC2, Heroku seamlessly handles scaling, deployments, and configuration which frees up more of my time to work on core tasks.
 Your first objective should be getting to a plan that works as quickly as possible.
-You can always revisit optimizing your cost-structure later.
+You can always revisit optimizing your cost structure later.

-The same applies for non-core human tasks.
+The same applies to non-core human tasks.
 The two biggest sources of waste that affect productivity are waiting and context switching.
 One of my pet peeves is scheduling meetings.
 I’ve tried automated systems (like tungle) which work fine until they don’t.
-It’s not that these are big tasks but they are interrupt driven and big enough to cause a context switch.
-I’ve been experimenting with a virtual assistant and have been successful with moving a lot these administrative type of tasks like scheduling, reservations, expense reporting, etc. off my plate.
+It’s not that these are big tasks but they are interrupt-driven and big enough to cause a context switch.
+I’ve been experimenting with a virtual assistant and have been successful with moving a lot these administrative type of tasks, like scheduling, reservations, expense reporting, etc., off my plate.

-I’ve also effectively used oDesk for small non-core coding tasks such as building a dashboard for my book sales.
-These are tasks that while I can do myself are not value generating enough to justify my time.
+I’ve also effectively used oDesk for small non-core coding tasks, such as building a dashboard for my book sales.
+These are tasks that while I can do them myself, are not value-generating enough to justify my time.